 Christina’s World Stuck in a Corner at the MoMA

-When I went to the MoMA in New York for Labor Day 2014, I saw “Christina’s World,” a painting of a crippled girl, suffering from polio, crawling through the fields back to her house.
+When I went to the MoMA in New York for Labor Day (2014) I saw “Christina’s World” for the first time.
+It’s a painting of a crippled girl, suffering from polio, crawling through the fields back to her house.
 Andrew Wyeth was friends with Christina and the rest of the Olsen family, and he used them as models and inspiration for over 20 years.
-Seeing Christina crawl across the field inspired this painting, yet he didn’t paint it for quite some time…probably about 30 years.
+Seeing Christina crawl across the field inspired this painting, yet he didn’t paint it for quite some time…probably for about 30 years.
 Wyeth’s wife was the model even though Christina was the subject.

 So, now that you know a bit of the story behind the painting, let’s get to the whole reason for this article.
 As I walked with my girlfriend through the MoMA I wasn’t too impressed, mainly because I prefer artwork created with sophistication and not slurpy-sloppings of paint…no offense Pollack.
-Really, I shouldn’t keep picking on Pollack, but some of the artwork in there will have you shaking your head.
+Really, I shouldn’t keep picking on Pollack, but some of the artwork in there will have you shaking your head in wonder (and that’s a bad thing).
 At one point I saw blank canvases being hung with just a frame.
-One display was a snow shovel hanging next to a stool with a bicycle wheel on it.
+Another display was a snow shovel hanging next to a stool with a bicycle wheel on it.

 This guy looked at his phone for 5 minutes before he moved away to the elevators.

 This is a bench right next to the painting.
 More people checking their Facebook status, and tweeting.